23 April 1858

 Birth of Pandita Ramabai

-On 23 April, 1858, social reformer and educationist Pandita Ramabai was born at Canara District in present-day Karnataka.
+On 23 April, 1858, social activist and educationist Pandita Ramabai was born at Canara District in present-day Karnataka.

 Pandita Ramabai Biography